Forecasting with time series imaging: Time series forecasting with image features

 Our framework for model averaging is shown in Fig.~\ref{fig:framework}.
 It consists of two parts.
-In the training process, based on the extracted image features and the OWA values of the nine forecasting methods, we train a feature-based gradient tree boosting model, XGBoost \citep{Chen2016XGBoost}, to produce nine weights for forecast model averaging by minimizing the OWA for the combination of methods.
-Let $f_{n}$ be the image features extracted from a time series. $O_{nm}$ is the contribution to the OWA error measure of method $m=1, 2,..., M$ for the series $x_{n}$. $p(f_{n})_{m}$ is the output of the XGBoost algorithm corresponding to forecasting method $m$, based on the features extracted from series $x_{n}$.
+In the training process, based on the extracted image features and the OWA values of the nine forecasting methods, we train a feature-based gradient tree boosting model \citep[XGBoost,][]{Chen2016XGBoost}, to produce nine weights for forecast model averaging by minimizing the OWA error obtained by forecast combination.
+Let $f_{n}$ be the image features extracted from a time series, and $N$ is the total number of the time series. $O_{nm}$ is the contribution to the OWA error of $m$-th method for the series $n$-th time series. $p(f_{n})_{m}$ is the output of the XGBoost algorithm corresponding to $m$-th forecasting method, based on the features extracted from the $n$-th time series.
 The gradient tree boosting approach minimizes the weighted average loss function as